The Mines of Kilimanjaro: Plot

-Thomas Smith is a professor at the University of California in Berkeley during the 1930s.
+Thomas Smith is a professor at the University of California, Berkeley during the 1930s.
 But in 1917, under his real name of Schmidt, he was part of a group of Wehrmacht officers who set out to uncover the so-called "secret of Africa" and find the legendary Mines of Kilimanjaro, said to hold a colossal fortune in diamonds.
 After finding their destination and plundering some of its treasures, the men were ambushed by a local tribe.
 All were killed, with the exception of Schmidt, who survived and, renouncing the temptation of the mine's riches, forged a new life in America.

 A mysterious individual, who is aware of Smith's true identity, visits him and attempts to obtain the mine's coordinates through veiled threats of violence, although he is turned down.
 When the professor and his inquisitive guest are both murdered in quick succession, Smith's assistant Ed Barclay decides to find out the truth and leaves for Mombasa.
 He joins a scientific expedition in search of the mine, but its diamonds are coveted by criminals and by Nazis who intend to use them to finance the Third Reich's impending war effort.